HHSCS/Info/darules.md

 - Attends at least one meeting
 - Claims to be a member
 - Has not been explicitly barred membership from the club leadership

+##### Revocation: #####

+As you probably guessed from the 3rd bullet point above, the leadership of the club can ban an individual or group from ever participating in the club.
+However, this should be considered an extremely drastic measure, used only when all other options for discipline are exhausted, and the offending individual or group continues to frequently commit a major offense against this set of by-laws.
+Furthermore, an individual or group may only be permanently banned from club participation by the Teacher Adviser or the President.
+An individual or group may be removed from any club activity by any lower club officer, but only if no higher officer is present to make that decision at the time.

+A membership ban can be overturned at the discretion of the President or Teacher Adviser.
+A ban enacted by a previous President or Teacher Adviser can be overturned by a new President or Teacher Adviser.
+However, if a ban is enacted by a Teacher Adviser, it cannot be overturned by any member of the club's student leadership.